ForkbombEu/forkbombeu.github.io/src/pages/products/zenswarm.md

 Zenswarm solves a number of problems:
 - Can do **blockchain cryptography off-chain** such as:
   - Verify batches of signatures
   - Listen to a transaction on Blockchain A and produce a signature/transaction on Blockchain B (and C and D...)
   - Listen to transactions/events and store data along with storing data on Database/file/Git/IPFS
   - Listen to transactions/events and pass their content to an API
   - A combination of all the above
 - Read/write data onto:
   - SQL, Redis, InfluxDB
   - File
   - Git
   - IPFS
 - General computation, process data from/to
   - Blockhain transactions
   - API
   - Databases
 - Other cryptography
   - Zero knowledge proofs: zkSNARKs (Coconut), BBS+
- - W3C-VC
+  - W3C-VC signatures and verifications
   - Verify signatures using pks from W3C-DIDs
   - Hashing and verification: SHA256/512, keccak256, HMAC, KDF, PBKDF, Blake
   - Asymetric signatures and encryption: ECDSA, EDDSA, Schnorr, BBS
   - Homomorphic multisignature on BLS12321

 ## Features
 In order to overcome these interoperability challenges, Dyne.org developed Zenswarm’s oracles.
 Along with the core functionalities mentioned above our component offers an array of extra features